 Hay fever is not caused by hay and does not produce fever.
 At least, approximately 35 million in the US have seasonal allergies and there have been 6.7 million reported cases in children in the past 12 months.
 Hay fever is also known as allergic rhinitis.
 “Rhinitis” refers to inflammation of the nasal passages.
 This inflammation can cause a variety of symptoms, including runny nose, itchy eyes, congestion, sneezing, and sinus pressure.

 Most seasonal allergies are caused by pollens from trees, grass or weeds, and mold spores, which grow when the weather is humid, wet or damp.
+Los Angeles mold inspections are a must especially for those who suffer from allergies.
 Normally, people breathe in these substances without a problem.
 The immune system of allergic sufferers acts as if the substance is harmful to the body and causes the release of a chemical called “histamine” which causes the cascade of reactions.
 Seasonal allergies usually do not appear until after the age of two.

 In our pediatric office, we often get this question, “Is it allergies or is it a cold?”
 Allergies cause a runny nose with a thin, watery discharge versus a watery, thick, yellow discharge from a cold.
 The onset of allergies is immediate after the exposure to allergens, and colds are manifested 1-3 days after exposure to a cold virus.
 There is no fever with allergies and children with a respiratory virus can have a fever with associated body aches.
 The duration of allergies lasts as long as you are exposed to the allergens, and colds usually last for 3 -7 days.